rtdoh55/power-outage-analysis/README.md

 |   2012 |       6 | Minnesota    | MN            | MRO           | East North Central | normal             |            -0.1 | severe weather     |              2550 |                68200 |          9.19 |           2606813 |      5380443 |    91.5927 |         8.40733 |            5.47874 | 2012-06-19 04:30:00 | 2012-06-20 23:00:00  |
 |   2015 |       7 | Minnesota    | MN            | MRO           | East North Central | warm               |             1.2 | severe weather     |              1740 |               250000 |         10.43 |           2673531 |      5489594 |    91.5927 |         8.40733 |            5.47874 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  |
 </center>
+### Univariate Analysis
 # Plot of Month
 This was a Histogram plot of the years where outages had occurred, we were able to see the years where the most outages occurred.
 Giving us a little insight as to which months were commonly associated with power outages.
 <iframe src="assets/Month_plot.html" width=800 height=600 frameBorder=0  style = "position: relative; right: 30%" ></iframe>
 # Plot of Climate
 This was a Histogram plot of the climate region where outages had occurred, we were able to see the climate region where the most outages occurred.
 This allowed us to make assumptions about the areas where a major outage would've been more likely to occur.
 <iframe src="assets/Climate_plot.html" width=800 height=600 frameBorder=0  style = "position: relative; right: 30%"></iframe>

+## Bivariate Analysis
+# Scatterplot of Total Outages in each Climate Region
+This was a Histogram plot of the climate region where outages had occurred, we were able to see the climate region where the most outages occurred.
+This allowed us to make assumptions about the areas where a major outage would've been more likely to occur.
+<iframe src="assets/bivariate.html" width=800 height=600 frameBorder=0  style = "position: relative; right: 30%"></iframe>